datagovuk/guidance/publishing_on_data_gov_uk_overview.md

 layout: "default"
 ---

+NB You can't upload _data_ to data.gov.uk.
+The data (e.g. spreadsheet file) should be published on your own website and then you add to data.gov.uk a 'dataset' (record) containing information about the data, including the link to it (e.g. download URL).

 There are two main methods for adding datasets to data.gov.uk:

 1. Using the web form.
 It is a simple & manual process.
 However it is not suitable for INSPIRE/Location datasets.
 More: